ziyux/AFE/README.md

 DIM = 1  # Dimension of descriptors to explore

-RESUME = False  # True for continue a project, False for start a new one
+RESUME = False  # Integer n lager than 0 to continue a descriptor exploration with dimension n, False for start a new exploration with dimension 1

 MAX_ITER = 10  # Maximum number of iterations for exploration

-EPISODE = 5  # Maximum nu mber of episodes in each iteration, printing results frequency
+EPISODE = 5  # Maximum number of episodes in each iteration, printing results frequency

 GROUP_SIZE = 40  # The size of each group for group features.
 Use 1 if not a group feature